davida26/davida26.github.io/_posts/2015-11-16-installing-composer.markdown

 1. The *composer* command - just like all other tools, you need to call the tool.
 2. That I needed to create a project using composer and reading the docs for composer: *create-project* was exactly what I needed.
 3. I needed to install Laravel.
 So as mentioned above, I went to [packagist.org](https://packagist.org/search/?q=laravel) and did a search for Laravel.
 Above the title, it tells you the require name.

-*laravel/laravel* the syntax here is the VendorName/PackageName which is what composer needs.

 4. I wanted to store this new app in a directory called laravel-app.
 So the last section creates that for me.

+<strong>Quick Note:</strong> *laravel/laravel* the syntax here is the *VendorName/PackageName*

 ## More about Composer

-Of course there is much more you can do with composer.
+Ofcourse there is much more you can do with composer.
 I highly encourage you to read the [Composer docs] (https://getcomposer.org/).
 It is pretty robust and provides everything you need to extend your composer knowledge.